 To smoothly roll out the banking software upgrades, Hope International needed an easy way to connect their project management and IT ticketing tools.
 This would allow them to build an efficient bug resolution workflow while keeping project leaders in the loop.

-“We needed to make sure that there was a way to link Jira and Wrike together to be able to track the bugs in the Wrike project but not have that be our primary source of those tickets,” explains Adams.
+“We needed to make sure that there was a way to link Jira and Wrike together to be able to track the bugs in the Wrike project but not have that be our primary source of those tickets.”

-To integrate Wrike with Jira Service Desk and manage this emerging workflow, Hope International turned to Unito.
+To integrate Wrike with Jira Service Management and manage this emerging workflow, Hope International turned to Unito.

 With Unito, they were able to set up a two-way relationship between their two essential work tools.
 Here’s what their new workflow looks like: